HaoranTang/HaoranTang.github.io/index.md

 ## Welcome

 Haoran Tang is a first-year PhD student at Purdue CS, advised by Prof. [Rajiv Khanna](https://rjvak7.github.io/).
-He received his MSE in Robotics from University of Pennsylvania and BS in Computer Engineering at University of Illinois Urbana-Champaign.
+He received his MSE in Robotics from University of Pennsylvania and BS in Computer Engineering from University of Illinois Urbana-Champaign.
 Haoran was born and raised in Chongqing, China, a metropolis built on mountains and rivers.

 ## Research Interests